International Studies Undergraduate Major (BA, HBA)

 - One course selected from the Western Culture, Cultural Diversity, or Contemporary Global issues categories (3–4 credits).
 Note: Not all four courses may focus on the same culture or language.
 For example, you cannot take all four of the additional baccalaureate core courses focusing on Spanish speaking countries/peoples.

-- To see the entire baccalaureate core list go to https://catalog.oregonstate.edu/earning-degrees/bcc/
+- To see the entire baccalaureate core list, refer to the BCC listings in the Catalog

 - The third requirement of the degree is to spend a minimum of 10 weeks in a country where your International Degree language is spoken and be engaged in a study abroad program, an international internship or an international research project.

 - The final requirement for the degree is to prepare a rigorous and integrative senior thesis, which demonstrates a fundamental and comprehensive understanding of global issues and of the international dimensions of your primary degree.
-Requirements for the senior thesis include successful completion of INTL 407 SEMINAR: INTERNATIONAL ISSUES: Introduction to Thesis for 1 credit, and 3 to 6 credits of 403 (Thesis) in your department.
+Requirements for the senior thesis include successful completion of INTL 407 for 1 credit, and 3 to 6 credits of 403 (Thesis) in your department.

 Graduation Language Requirements